Kathy Lloyd: Biography

 Kathy Lloyd was born in Carrickfergus, Northern Ireland and grew up in Netherton, Bootle where she attended Warwick Bolam High School.

 Lloyd left school at 16 and worked at the Top Shop clothing store in Liverpool before venturing into modelling.
 Some of her early photos were taken by Beverley Goodway, a famous UK glamour photographer who persuaded her to send some photos to The Sun.
 She first appeared as a Page 3 girl in The Sun in early 1986, at the age of 18, where she quickly became a regular and voted page 3 girl of the year three times in 1986, 1990 and 1994.

 Later she appeared in "Lads' magazines" such as Maxim, Loaded, and FHM; and hosted two television talk shows for Granada Television's Men & Motors satellite station in 2002, Talking Dirty, and Kathy Lloyd's Naughty Business.

-She was listed in the FHM 100 Sexiest Women in the World 2005.
+She also appeared at Anfield to launch the new home kit of Liverpool F.C. ahead of the 1996–97 season, alongside Reds players John Scales and Steve Harkness.